Rioba-Ian/rc-hurlingham/rac-hurlingham-cms/README.md

 docker pull rac-hurlingham-cms
 ```

-If you're using other platform specific docker images, you can pull the image from Docker Hub using the following command:
+Because the image is built on a different platform, you need to specify the platform when running the container.

 ```
 docker run --platform linux/amd64 --env-file ./.env riobaian/rac-hurlingham-cms:9c44733